 “Andrade was a street kid who stole to survive.
 He was one of those children killed by off-duty policemen in the pay of business owners who find them a nuisance.
-In the favela my parents are vulnerable, and Andrade protects us.”
+In the favela, my parents are vulnerable, and Andrade protects us.”

 Michael said, “I could do a piece on the favela.
-The publicity would help us raise money for the children.”
+The publicity would help us raise money for the children.

 Aurora said, “That would be great.”

 A group of women emerged from the temple wearing flowing blue and white dresses.
 They welcomed Michael and Aurora with kisses.
 Everyone entered an outdoor courtyard filled with pink angel trumpets and a shrub with yellow blossoms that looked like parted hands.
 They carried the scent of banana.
 A stone altar had been fashioned around an image of Yemanja.
 A group of children under the temple’s care burst into the courtyard from a small wooden house.
 Aurora bent to them, and the children mobbed her.
 A black girl of six in a blue dress limped over to Michael and raised her arms.
-He lifted her and kissed her cheek.
+He lifted the child and kissed her cheek.
 She was very light, and he wondered if she had enough to eat.